Lab 10: Character Display

 After simulating your module and verifying it operates with the Tcl script, you will need to test your receiver with the testbench.
 You may want to begin by testing the decoder interactively in GUI mode with this testbench to resolve syntax and behavioral problems in your design.

-Make sure that your testbench simulates without any errors before proceeding
+Make sure that the testbench simulates without any errors before proceeding.

 Exercise #4: Top-Level Design